Grolsch Brewery

 It was awarded the Koninklijk (Royal) title in 1995.
-The Grolsch brand became a part of the SABMiller group in March 2008.
+Grolsch became part of the SABMiller group in 2008.

-As part of the agreements made with regulators before Anheuser-Busch InBev was allowed to acquire SABMiller, the company sold Grolsch to Asahi Breweries in late 2016.
-The deal was expected to close during the first half of 2017.
+As part of the agreements made with regulators before Anheuser-Busch InBev was allowed to acquire SABMiller, the company sold Grolsch to Asahi Breweries in 2016.

 History

 The Grolsch brewery was founded in 1615 in Groenlo.
 The city of Groenlo was then known as Grolle, hence the name Grolsch, meaning 'of Grolle'.
 Grolsch is best known for its 5% abv pale lager, Grolsch Premium Pilsner.
 The brewery was first operated by Willem Neerfeldt.
 Neerfeldt's son-in-law, Peter Sanford Kuyper, later took over.
 Grolsch was, as of February 2006, the second largest brewer in the Netherlands (after Heineken) with annual production of 320 million litres.
-The domestic market comprises fifty-one per cent of total production.
+The domestic market comprises 51% of total production.

 Change of ownership

-On 19 November 2007 the board of Royal Grolsch NV accepted an €816 million offer for the company by SABMiller.
+On 19 November 2007, the board of Royal Grolsch NV accepted an €816 million offer for the company by SABMiller.
 The takeover was completed with the delisting of Grolsch's shares on 20 March 2008.

-SABMiller subsequently sold the company to Anheuser-Busch InBev and in April 2016, the latter accepted Asahi Group Holdings Ltd.’s offer to buy not only Grolsch but also the Peroni and Meantime beer brands for €2.55 billion (US $2.9 billion).
+SABMiller subsequently sold the company to Anheuser-Busch InBev.
+Further, in April 2016, the latter accepted Asahi Group Holdings Ltd.'s offer to buy not only Grolsch but also the Peroni and Meantime beer brands for €2.55 billion (US $2.9 billion).

 International market

 Grolsch is the 21st largest provider of beer in the world, and is available in 70 countries.
 Grolsch focuses primarily on the United Kingdom, the United States, Canada, Australia and New Zealand.
-These primary markets make up 78 per cent of Grolsch's international sales (by volume).
-Grolsch Premium Pilsner is by far the most important beer in its international profile, while its Amsterdam brand grew by 40 per cent in 2006, primarily in Russia and France.
+These primary markets make up 78% of Grolsch's international sales (by volume).
+Grolsch Premium Pilsner is by far the most important beer in its international profile, while its Amsterdam brand grew by 40% in 2006, primarily in Russia and France.

+United Kingdom

-For 25 years Grolsch Premium Pilsner was brewed under licence in the UK by Grolsch (UK) Ltd., a joint venture with Coors Brewers Ltd until November 2019.
+For 25 years, Grolsch Premium Pilsner was brewed under licence in the UK by Grolsch (UK) Ltd., a joint venture with Coors Brewers Ltd until November 2019.
 It was no longer available in the UK after Asahi ended the JV.
-However, it was reintroduced into the UK in late October 2020 with a lower ABV recipe at 4%.
+However, it was reintroduced into the UK in late October 2020 with a lower ABV recipe at 4%, which was then further reduced to 3.4% ABV in 2024 in a cost saving exercise.

+Canada

 In 2002, the Canadian Sleeman Breweries purchased the rights to distribute Grolsch in Canada.